weijuey/tp/docs/UserGuide.md

 Format: `images INDEX`

-* You can click on the images to zoom into the picture.
+* You can click on the images to get a focused view of the image.

 ### Deleting images : `delimg`